Skip to content

 What Are Earmarks in an Appropriation Bill?

 Earmarks, also known as “congressionally directed spending” or “community project funding,” allow legislators to allocate funding to specific projects in their jurisdiction.
 Definitions and rules surrounding earmarks vary between the House and Senate, but such funds can be used for spending at the request of a member who must submit a certification letter explaining the purpose of the funds.
 An earmark is authorized via a provision written into an appropriation bill that directs a specific amount of money to a certain entity for a project.
-What separates earmarks from the broader appropriation process is that they are generally targeted to spending that serves only a local or special interest (such as tree restoration for Ohio’s Western Reserve Land Conservancy) rather than provided as part of a lump sum to an agency to distribute according to its evaluation process.
+What separates earmarks from the broader appropriation process is that they are generally targeted to spending that serves only a local or special interest (such as $8,000 for a harbor project by U.S. Army Corps of Engineers in Maryland) rather than provided as part of a lump sum to an agency to distribute according to its evaluation process.

 What Is the History of Earmarks?

-After earmarks were linked to corruption, lawmakers implemented reforms, including requiring lawmakers to add their names on the earmarks and enhancing transparency of earmark recipients.
+After earmarks were linked to corruption, lawmakers implemented reforms, including requiring Members of Congress to add their names to the earmarks and enhancing the transparency of earmark recipients.
 Those new transparency and ethics rules helped reduce earmark spending — such budget authority averaged 2.8 percent of discretionary spending per year from 2000 to 2006, before dropping to an annual average of 1.3 percent over the 2007 to 2010 period.
 In response to growing concerns over earmarks, despite the reforms, Congress began a 10-year earmark moratorium, or ban, in 2011.
 Because the moratorium existed in the bylaws of political parties, and not in House or Senate rules, some earmarks still made it into appropriation bills during that period.

-How Much Do Earmarks Cost in the Federal Budget?
+How Much Do Earmarks Account for in the Federal Budget?

 Earmarks officially made their return in 2021, but new budgeting guidelines from the House and Senate Committees on Appropriations capped earmark spending at 1.0 percent of discretionary budget authority.
-For fiscal year 2024, the House stated that it will cap its congressionally directed spending at 0.5 percent of total discretionary spending.
+For fiscal year 2024 (FY24), the most recent year for which data is available, the House initially stated that it would cap its congressionally directed spending at 0.5 percent of total discretionary spending, however, no such changes ended up being made.

-In fiscal year 2022, congressionally directed spending remained well under the cap and accounted for 0.6 percent of discretionary spending, or less than 0.2 percent of total federal outlays.
-Congress passed 4,963 earmark projects that cost $9.1 billion in fiscal year 2022, and those levels increased to 8,852 approved projects estimated at $16.7 billion for fiscal year 2023.
-Congressionally directed spending in both fiscal years 2022 and 2023 was less than the average of $17.8 billion for fiscal years 2008 through 2010.
+In FY24, congressionally directed spending remained well under the cap and accounted for 0.8 percent of discretionary spending, or approximately 0.2 percent of total federal outlays.
+Congress passed 8,098 earmark projects that cost $14.6 billion in FY24, which was similar to FY23 levels (7,233 projects approved at an estimated cost of $15.3 billion).
+Congressionally directed spending in both fiscal years 2023 and 2024 was less than the average of $17.8 billion for fiscal years 2008 through 2010, which were the last three years before the moratorium.

 Earmarks fund a wide range of projects.
-In 2022, the largest categories of earmarks went towards environmental projects (such as flood mitigation and water infrastructure) and community development projects (which include economic development and efforts to prevent homelessness).
+In 2024, the largest categories of earmarks went towards community development projects (which include economic development and efforts to prevent homelessness) and environmental projects (such as flood mitigation and water infrastructure).
 Other projects fall under transportation, national defense, health, and education.

 Should Earmarks Be a Part of the Federal Budget Process?

-Proponents of earmarks, on the other hand, believe they allow for responsiveness to local needs and provide lawmakers the ability to demonstrate priorities at home and fight for their constituents’ interest in a transparent way, due to new disclosure requirements.
-Supporters find earmarks necessary to finance projects that the state or local governments could have difficulty funding.
-Additionally, proponents argue that earmarks promote collaboration and incentive alignment in the development of major legislation, as funding for local projects give lawmakers an individualized stake in the budget process and motivate them to pass appropriations on time.
+Proponents of earmarks, on the other hand, believe they allow for responsiveness to local needs and provide lawmakers the ability to demonstrate priorities at home and fight for the interests of their constituents in a transparent way, especially with more recent disclosure requirements.
+Supporters find earmarks necessary to finance projects that state or local governments could have difficulty funding.
+Additionally, proponents argue that earmarks promote collaboration and incentivize alignment in the development of major legislation, as funding for local projects gives lawmakers an individualized stake in the budget process and motivates them to pass appropriations on time.

 Conclusion

 Earmarks support specific projects at the local level and are a small — but high profile and, at times, controversial — part of annual discretionary spending.
-Looking at the big picture, earmarks receive a lot of attention but they are not a significant contributor to the overall imbalance between spending and revenuethat defines our unsustainable national debt.
+Looking at the big picture, earmarks receive a lot of attention but they are not a significant contributor to the overall imbalance between spending and revenue that defines the nation's unsustainable national debt.

 Photo by Getty Images